jmau111-org/jm-twitter-cards/readme.txt

 *  preview : preview the rendering on Twitter.
 *  WP SEO by Yoast and All in One SEO compatible (no conflict with SEO title and desc set with these plugins)

-contact@tweetpress.fr
+contact@julien-maury.com

 = First image found instead of featured image =

-If you want to get first image found in post content as twitter image, I've created a free add-on here https://github.com/TweetPressFr/jm-twitter-cards-first-image
+If you want to get first image found in post content as twitter image, I've created a free add-on here https://github.com/jmau111/jm-twitter-cards-first-image

 = Translators =